-c.
+- c.
 Studies and Support of Enterprise Level Initiatives (300).
 Includes all costs related to support the Regulatory LOEs, including studies, science, technology, development of leadership and technical training, ORM2 data entry initiatives, knowledge management, and District/Division programmatic initiatives to increase program efficiencies.
-Some examples include supplemental jurisdiction assistance (e.g., ERDC assistance) (actual jurisdictional determinations are included under permit evaluation), mapping, wetland studies, shoreline inventories, virtual tools, equipment for collection of data for environmental databases, funding slated to increase transparency or technical competencies.
+Some examples include supplemental jurisdiction assistance (for example, ERDC assistance; actual jurisdictional determinations are included under permit evaluation), mapping/GIS efforts, wetland studies, shoreline inventories, navigation studies, database development, virtual tools, equipment for collection of data for environmental databases, funding slated to increase transparency or technical competencies.
 Resource requests must be grouped by an identified and defined specific study/initiative.
-Studies/initiatives must be justified and approved prior to allocation or expenditure.
+Studies/initiatives must be justified and approved by HQUSACE prior to allocation or expenditure.
 This will ensure district initiatives align with national level goals, objectives, and priorities and will advance the Regulatory desired end state.
 Science and Technology studies will be submitted via the Statement of Need process outlined in the ERDC and IWR Guidance Memos.
 Funding moved to/from this account requires HQUSACE approval.
-These costs should be included in Table F-5.
+These costs should be included in Table F-5. - d.

-d.
 Other Regulations (400).
-Includes all costs related to administration of the miscellaneous regulations such as danger zones and restricted areas.
-Security concerns may require a need for funds for administration of restricted areas and danger zones.
+Includes all costs related to administration of the miscellaneous regulations, such as, danger zones and restricted areas.
+Security concerns may require a need for funds for administration of restricted areas and danger zones. - e.

-e.
 Environmental Impact Statements (500).
 Includes all costs associated with the preparation of EISs where the Corps is the NEPA lead or co-lead.
-In most cases, the Corps cost is for labor to review and manage the EIS and to complete the Record of Decision, with the permit applicant(s) providing the project information/data and paying for the Third Party Contractor that develops the EIS for the Corps.
-If an EIS is to be prepared without the use of a third-party contractor (i.e., done in-house), HQUSACE must approve.
-Resource requests for EISs will be described and grouped by type.
+In most cases, the Corps cost is for labor to review and manage the EIS and to complete the Record of Decision, with the permit applicant(s) providing the project information/data and paying for the third-party contractor that develops the EIS for the Corps.
+If an EIS is to be prepared without the use of a third-party contractor (such as, done in-house), HQUSACE must approve.
+Resource requests for all EISs (whether in-house or thirdparty contractor) will be described and grouped by type.
 Any new project specific EISs will be resourced under the district Regulatory organization codes.
 Resource requests for programmatic EISs may require support from other offices in the district, and those organization codes should be included.
 All EISs must be identified as either ongoing or projected, and the likelihood of the EIS being required should be indicated (represented as a percentage).
-EIS subject to Executive Order 13807 "One Federal Decision" (OFD) guidance should be noted as such.
-All OFD projects will require cost tracking, whether the Corps is the lead agency or a cooperating agency.
-Instructions for cost-tracking methodology were approved by OMB on 16 August 2019 and instructions can be found in the USACE Director's Policy

-Memorandum 2018-12.
-Any reprogramming requests to/from this account, other than for OFD projects require HQUSACE approval.
+Any reprogramming requests to/from this account require HQUSACE approval.
 These costs should be included in Table F-4.
-No resource request for EIS may be submitted where the EIS is not specifically identified.
-Costs for EISs may be submitted at Level 1 and 2 if the EIS is ongoing or a determination has been made it will be undertaken in the current budget year.
+No resource request for any EIS may be submitted where the EIS is not specifically identified.
+Costs for all EISs may be submitted at Level 1 and 2 if the EIS is ongoing or a determination has been made it will be undertaken in the current budget year.
 When there has been a preliminary decision that an EIS will likely be needed, the information should be placed in Funding Level 2 of Table F-4 and ranked below any request tied to performance.